odinuv/web/en/apv/walkthrough/upload/index.md

 {% endhighlight %}

-Try to switch different `Content-Disposition` headers to modify behaviour of browser -- `inline` disposition displays file content directly in browser if the browser supports such file type (image or PDF file) while `attachment` disposition forces browser to offer visitor to download the file whatever the file type is.
+Try to switch different `Content-Disposition` headers to modify behaviour of browser -- `inline` disposition displays file content directly in browser if the browser supports such file type (HTML, an image or a PDF file) while `attachment` disposition forces browser to offer visitor to download the file whatever the file type is.
 You can also change the `filename` section to whatever you want to suggest different file name in file dialog. `Content-Type` header is crucial for interpretation of transferred data -- you have to set correct [MIME type](https://en.wikipedia.org/wiki/Media_type)